raviumadi/analyse_responsivity/README.md

 - MATLAB R2019b or later (compatible with earlier versions but not tested)
 - No additional toolboxes are required.

+## License

+This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).

 ## Contact

 For questions or collaboration, please contact: